 Chocolate and peanut butter are an irresistible combination, and these classic peanut butter balls bring them together perfectly!

 These are similar to traditional Buckeye Balls but have Rice Krispies, which give these the perfect crunchy texture.
-I also dip the entire ball in chocolate because…well, I like chocolate.
+But unlike Buckeye Balls, the entire ball is dipped in chocolate.

 I have a couple of suggestions that I believe take these traditional peanut butter balls to the next level: